You’ve probably experienced this before:

 The good news?
 Inflammation is something you can influence through movement, stress management, sleep, and nutrition.

 When I was feeling drained after taking care of my kids, I knew getting outside or moving my body would help.
-But I’ll be honest, there were moments when it felt impossible.
+But I’ll be honest, there were moments when it was the last thing I wanted to do.

 The best part?
-You don’t need intense workouts to get the benefits.
-Even 5- to 15-minutes of movement can reset your nervous system, help lower inflammation, and clear mental fog.
+You don’t need long or intense workouts.
+Just 5–15 minutes of consistent, gentle movement can reset your body and clear your mind.

 If you’re feeling exhausted, unmotivated, or just off, take a moment to check in: